Catharz/Raids-Per-Loot/README.md

 Raids Per Loot
 ==============

-The Raids Per Loot system has been created as a means to distribute loot guilds lacking a consistent raid force.
+The Raids Per Loot system has been created as a means to distribute loot in guilds lacking a consistent raid force.

 [Southern Cross](http://southerncross.guildportal.com), is one of those guilds.

-As guild leader and raid leader, I wanted a loot system with the following characteristics:
+As guild and raid leader, I wanted a loot system with the following characteristics:

-* Participation must be rewarded consistently
+* Participation is rewarded in a transparent and consistent manner.
-* Frequency of participation should not negatively impact chances of getting loot
+* Frequency of participation doesn't negatively impact chances of getting loot.
-* Waiting for "better loot" to drop should neither be encouraged or discouraged
+* Waiting for "better loot" to drop should neither be encouraged or discouraged.
-* Players should be able to choose to raid with two characters without disrupting the fairness of the loot system or sacrifice the viability of the raid force
+* Players should be able to choose to raid with two characters, as a means of improving raid force flexibility without sacrificing loot system fairness or raid force viability.

-We previously used the /random command to distribute loot, and while it met the 2nd and 3rd criteria, it didn't meet the other.
+We previously used the /random command to distribute loot, and while it met the 2nd and 3rd criteria, it didn't meet the other criteria.
-We also tried a watered down DKP system, but it failed on all but the 1st and 3rd criteria.
+We also tried a watered down DKP system, but it failed on all but the 1st criteria.

-RaidsPerLoot meets all of the above criteria in a transparent manner.
+RaidsPerLoot meets all of the above criteria by distributing loot via the following formula:

-The formula used for determining loot priority is: "# raids / (# items looted + 1)".
+    # raids / (# items looted + 1)

-This formula is calculated separately for each drop category (Weapon, Armour and Jewellery).
+This formula is calculated separately for each item type (Weapon, Armour and Jewellery) at the player and character level.

-The system caters for loot for main characters and alternates, along with ranks for each player.
-While we use this system for EverQuest 2, values such as player classes, player ranks, item slots and drop categories can be modified to suit any game.
+While we use this system for EverQuest 2, all of the reference values can be modified at run-time to suit any game.

-However, the system also use [Sony's data API](http://data.soe.com/) to retrieve character statistics.
-This code would need to be modified for other games.
+However, this system also uses [Sony's data API](http://data.soe.com/) to retrieve character and item statistics.
+This code would need to be modified for games other than EQ2.